-The Running and Cycling Clinic at Des Moines University combines clinical expertise, experience, and technology to evaluate and treat the specialized needs of runners and cyclists of all ages and all levels.
+The Des Moines University Running and Cycling Clinic combines clinical expertise, experience and technology to evaluate and treat the specialized needs of runners and cyclists of all ages and levels.

 Running and cycling are two of the most popular and convenient forms of exercise.
-Along with increased participation in running and cycling both competitively and recreationally, increased injury rates have also been observed.
-The number of runners or cyclists who may suffer an injury at some time is estimated to be as high as 85-90%.
-For individuals undergoing triathlon training approximately 70% will seek medical consultation.
-When running and cycling injuries occur, it may be difficult to determine who to see and often times the recommendations may vary greatly between providers.
-In extreme situations, the runner or cyclist may be advised to give up their passion of running or cycling if no solutions are identified.
+Increased participation in running and cycling both competitively and recreationally has led to a higher rate of injuries — as high as 90 percent by some estimates.
+Seventy percent of athletes training will seek medical consultation.
+When running and cycling injuries occur, it can be difficult to determine who to see.
+Often times, the recommendations vary greatly between providers.
+In extreme situations when no solutions are identified, you may be advised to give up your passion for running or cycling.